-Results of the 2022 Point-in-Time (PIT) Count identified 822 homeless individuals living in the City of Santa Barbara.
-Although this represents a ten percent decrease since the last count, this total still represents 41 percent of the homeless population countywide.
+In the City of Santa Barbara, the number of persons experiencing homelessness has averaged around 927.
+Preliminary rResults of the 2022 Point-in-Time (PIT) Count identified 822 homeless individuals living in the City of Santa Barbara.
+Although this represents a 10 percent decrease since the last count, this total still represents 41 percent of the homeless population countywide.